LujiAnna/discovering-laravel/README.md

 ## Forms

-🌱 Build a simple form in your view.
+- [x] Build a simple form in your view.

-🌱 In Laravel, a route will only respond to a specific type of request (GET or POST for example).
+- [x] In Laravel, a route will only respond to a specific type of request (GET or POST for example).
 Add a route that will react to the form submit (POST method).
 You'll also need an extra function in your controller.

-🌱 Find out how you can access form information (after submitting, that is) from the request (hint hint) in your controller in Laravel.
+- [x] Find out how you can access form information (after submitting, that is) from the request (hint hint) in your controller in Laravel.
 Tip: there's a recommended way, not using the normal superglobals like $\_GET and $\_POST.
 We'll save this info in the next step.

 🌼 Provide simple validation for your form (do so in your controller).

 🌼 Customize the validation error messages (can be EN, no need to switch to NL).

 🌳 Use a request class to provide the validation.
 Although a more complex approach, this makes your validation reusable in other places - always think what approach will serve you best.

+## Laravel Mix

+> Compiling assets with Laravel Mix, if you need to use Preprocessors when using sass/scss, lass, you need the Laravel Mix to compile those to raw/vanilla css.
+Same for js: if importing modules, vue, npm, you might need to use webpack to be compiled and served to the browser
+> npm package, sending stuff from all over the folders to the public folder to be distributed/used
+> eg style from resources css to public css in a more compact way
+> eg using scss to css into public
+> can also use styling frameworks like tailwind for styling

+We now have a lot of functionality at our disposal to start building... but what about the styling?
+Modern application use Webpack to process all files and combine them into one (for better performance) and rewrite them to something that a browser can understand (sass/scss to css for example).
+It comes with a bit more setup than a simple UI tool, but offers a lot of functionality and isn't limited to compiling only sass/scss files.
+[Laravel mix](https://laracasts.com/series/laravel-6-from-scratch/episodes/17) is an extra layer on top of Webpack that allows for easier configuration.
+It can bring your config file from a couple of 100 lines to 10.

+Laravel has two locations for your styling: resources for the raw source, and the compiled result will end up in the public folder.

+- npm install
+- npm run mix or dev or prod (check your package json file)
+- Link (import) to your layout the js, css (or whatever folder/file is in it)
+- Always run after making changes to receive the update or `npm run watch` on other untouched terminal to keep running the compiler automatically continuously

+- [x] Run npm install to get all JS dependencies (this includes the webpack compiler).

+- [x] Adapt the setup to allow you to write sass/scss and compile this to css using [Laravel mix](https://laravel.com/docs/8.x/mix).

+🌼 Get rid of bootstrap and switch to your own styling.

+🌳 Tailwind css is a utility-first approach.
+This means it's not about full components (as is Bootstrap), but rather about classes that do one specific thing.
+With some extra steps, mix can compile this as well.
+Adapt your setup and give Tailwind a try.